-Inclusion and Representati on Ensure adequate representation of all categories of tribals -small &amp; marginal farmers, landless, women, NTFP collectors &amp; traders, pastoralists in community institutions formed under the project - JFMCs, VFDCs, VFDS etc. In tribal-dominated areas, such bodies to be either headed by tribal leaders or have their representation in decision-making roles.
-Participation to be ensured in any training, exposure visits, consultations, awareness programs etc. Prioritise selection of tribal members as project beneficiaries- for participation in nursery development, plantations, management of pastures, NTFP value addition, enterprise development and other related activities, at least in proportion to the tribal population of an area Training and Capacity building Capacity building of Forest Department through provision of an External Consultant for a period of 2 years for development of the TDP Capacity building of key department officials, especially field staff and Community Facilitators recruited by the project on issues related to tribal development and related safeguards.
+• Ensure adequate representation of all categories of tribals -small & Inclusion and marginal farmers, landless, women, NTFP collectors & traders, Representati pastoralists in community institutions formed under the project on JFMCs, VFDCs, VFDS, etc. In tribal-dominated areas, such bodies to be either headed by tribal leaders or have their representation in decision-making roles.
+Participation to be ensured in any training, exposure visits, consultations, awareness programs etc. Prioritise selection of tribal members as project beneficiaries- for participation in nursery development, plantations, management of pastures, NTFP value addition, enterprise development and other related activities, at least in proportion to the tribal population of an Capacity building of Forest Department through provision of an Training and Capacity External Consultant for a period of 2 years for development of the TDP building Capacity building of key department officials, especially field staff and Community Facilitators recruited by the project on issues related to tribal development and related safeguards.
 Capacity building of members of community institutions (including those in tribal areas) on engagement in forestry operations, roles and responsibilities as well as rights and entitlements related to forest management.
-Convergence with other relevant schemes Identify schemes that promote social and economic empowerment of tribal communities with which project activities can be converged Hold consultations with state based institutions mandated to work on tribal development or managing schemes providing concessional finance, marketing, capacity/ skill building or institution support to vulnerable communities (as described in the previous section), to avail benefits for stakeholders belonging to scheduled tribe.
-Implementat ion of the TDP Implementation of the TDP shall be undertaken in accordance with the overall project implementation schedule.
-As per the overall proposed institutional arrangements, the Social Development and Safeguards Specialist in the Project Implementation Unit (PIU) will be responsible for the preparation dn implementation of the TDP.
-S/he would be supported by an identified focal point in the respective forest divisions, who in turn would be supported by the Communty Facilitators at the beat level.
+Convergence Identify schemes that promote social and economic empowerment of with other tribal communities with which project activities can be converged. relevant Hold consultations with state based institutions mandated to work on schemes tribal development or managing schemes providing concessional finance, marketing, capacity/ skill building or institution support to vulnerable communities (as described in the previous section), to avail benefits for stakeholders belonging to scheduled tribe.
+Implementation of the TDP shall be undertaken in accordance with the Implementat ion of the overall project implementation schedule.
+TDP As per the overall proposed institutional arrangements, the Social Safeguards Specialist in the State Project Management Unit (SPMU) will be responsible for the preparation and overall implementation of S/he would be supported by an identified focal point in the respective forest divisions, who in turn would be supported by the Community Facilitators at the beat level.
 Community Facilitators would be trained and involved in the TDP preparation, its implementation